blackhan-software/avalanche-cli/README.md

 The IPC API allows users to create a UNIX domain socket for a blockchain to publish to.
 When the blockchain accepts a vertex/block it will publish the vertex to the socket.
 A node will only expose this API if it is started with command-line argument `api-ipcs-enabled=true`.

 ```
-ipcs publish-blockchain                           Register a blockchain so it publishes accepted vertices to a Unix dom..
+ipcs publish-blockchain                           Register a blockchain so it publishes accepted vertices to ..
-ipcs unpublish-blockchain                         Deregister a blockchain so that it no longer publishes to a Unix doma..
+ipcs unpublish-blockchain                         Deregister a blockchain so that it no longer publishes to a..
 ```

 ## [Keystore API](https://docs.ava.network/v1.0/en/api/keystore)